MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/overview.md

 - Manage quoting, pricing, and billing for projects
 - Assign and manage resources
-- Use reports and interactive dashboards to monitor key performance indicators for successful projects
+- Use reports and interactive dashboards to monitor key performance indicators for successful projects ...and more
-- and more

-In addition, individual consultants track their project time and expenses either on a computer or on mobile, to help you maintain cost control for your project-based work.
+In addition, to help you maintain cost control for your project-based work, individual consultants easily enter and track their project time and expenses either on mobile or using a web browser.

 ## Available anywhere, on any device